chloezhouny/my_neflix/README.md

 # my_neflix
 A Netflix Clone using React.js, Redux Toolkit, and Material-UI.
-Discover and watch exciting movies from various categories and genres, and engage with interactive features like a voice assistant for an enhanced movie-watching experience.
+Discover and watch exciting movies from various categories and genres, and engage with interactive features like a voice assistant for an enhanced movie-watching experience!
 [Link to Deyployment](https://my-neflix.netlify.app/)